gkshida/python-crash-course/README.md

 Python Crash Couse

-This repository will have the anotations and codes from the book Python Crash Course.
+This repository will have the annotations and codes from the book Python Crash Course.